Ezee1015/zoomme/README.md

 ./zoomme
 ```

-- Use an image as the background (instead of the desktop):
+- Use an image as the background (instead of the desktop).
+Intended for previously saved images of the desktop from ZoomMe (so you can add more drawings after been saved), but you can use it with any image:
 ```bash
 ./zoomme -i path/to/image
 ```